Do you need to change your digital marketing strategy?

 The approach on Facebook is to have a Page, try to get people to Like it, or more often than not, you pay for Likes.
 You also try to increase the number of connections you have on your personal profile.

-Then you post a lot of information about your ebook.
+Then you write social media posts with a lot of information about your ebook.
 If the results are less than you would like, you can then buy Facebook Ads and target “readers” and perhaps an age group.

 But how many of all these people you have connected with or reached intend to buy a book about witches and warlocks?

-But how many have the intent to buy a fantasy ebook?
+But how many will have the intent to buy a fantasy ebook?

 Using social media as a marketing tool means that you reach out to as many people as possible and tell them to check out your book.